ananya1655so/prompt-playground/README.md

-Prompt Playground
+# Prompt Playground

+**Prompt Playground** is a lightweight, local-first tool that helps users **compare, evaluate, and improve AI prompts side-by-side**.
+It focuses on *understanding why one prompt performs better than another*, not just viewing outputs.

 # Problem Statement

 Designing effective AI prompts is difficult.

-Small changes in wording can lead to very different outputs, but there is no simple way to compare or evaluate prompts.
+Small changes in wording, structure, or constraints can drastically change AI responses, yet:
+* There is no simple way to **compare multiple prompts** on the same input.
+* Prompt quality is rarely **measured or explained**.
+* Beginners struggle to understand *why* a prompt fails.

 # Solution

-Prompt Playground is a tool that allows users to create multiple versions of prompts, run them on the same input, compare outputs side by side, score prompt quality, and improve weak prompts using structured formats.
+Prompt Playground provides a **structured environment** to:
+* Compare multiple prompt versions
+* Run them on identical input
+* Score prompt quality
+* Suggest improvements based on best practices

+All while running **fully locally**, with no external API dependencies.

-# Features
+# Key Features

-• Prompt version comparison
+* Side-by-side prompt comparison
-• Prompt quality scoring
+* Prompt quality scoring
-• Prompt improvement suggestions
+* Prompt improvement suggestions
+* Clean, beginner-friendly UI
-• Fully local execution
+* Fully local & reproducible execution

-# Architecture
-Frontend (Streamlit) → Backend (FastAPI) → Prompt Engine
+* Extendable architecture for real LLMs

+# Why Prompt Playground Is Better

+* Most tools focus on *outputs* Prompt Playground focuses on *prompt quality*
+* Encourages prompt engineering best practices
+* Offline & API-free → perfect for hackathons
+* Simple architecture, easy to extend
+* Beginner-friendly but technically sound

 # Architecture Overview